 Slovenia is a small country in Europe situated between Italy, Croatia, Serbia, and Austria-Hungary.
 It is between the Balkan Peninsula, Central Europe, and South Europe.
 It is a piece of land that stretches up to 29 miles and borders the Adriatic Sea.
 It has different disputed regions with Italy and Croatia.
 Given its unique geographical location, many are interested to discover what this country has to offer.
 Perhaps, you are also wondering if it is worth visiting the place.

 People speak more than three official languages in Slovenia, including Slovenian, Italian, and Hungarian.
 In reality, there are more than five major languages (3 Slavic languages and two foreign languages) in Slovenia, including Slovenian, English, German, Serbian, Croatian, and Bosnian.
-Even more surprising is that the Slovenians have the highest competency for German and English despite not being considered official languages.
+Even more surprising is that the Slovenians have the highest competency in German and English despite not being considered official languages.

 The languages spoken in Slovenia are generally categorized as minority languages, immigrant languages, and foreign languages.
 The first category includes Italian and Hungarian, the second includes Croatian, Serbian, and Bosnian, while the third includes English and German.